 (for Catholic Easter) or ``Paskha=

-`Easter', is Easter for this year, and may be followed by a positive or negative integer.
+`Easter', is Easter for this year, and can be followed by a positive or negative integer.

-`Paskha', is Orthodox Easter for this year, and may be followed by a positive or negative integer.
+`Paskha', is Orthodox Easter for this year, and can be followed by a positive or negative integer.

 By convention, dates followed by an asterisk are not fixed, i.e., change from year to year.

 The `calendar' file is preprocessed by cpp(1), allowing the inclusion of shared files such as lists of company holidays or meetings.
 If the shared file is not referenced by a full pathname, cpp(1) searches in the current (or home) directory first, and then in the directory /usr/share/calendar.

 Empty lines and lines protected by the C commenting syntax (/* ... */) are ignored.